-My new novel His Secret Family is out now.
-My previous novel, Lost Daughter, was published earlier this year, also by Bookouture.
+My new novel His Secret Family is out now, published by Bookouture.
+My previous novel, Lost Daughter, was also published by Bookouture.

 You can order my books His Secret Family and Lost Daughter using the links on my homepage.

 I live in Oxfordshire with my husband, the poet Ian Pindar, and our two children.
 Our son was diagnosed with autism in 2011, about a month after I landed my first book deal.
 You can read more about the diagnosis in this blog post about how we found out about his autism.

 Here’s an interview with Esther Lafferty published in Abingdon Town magazine to coincide with Lost Daughter coming out.

 Here’s a bit more about me in Female First (including the story of me fainting in the sex education lecture at school – which I drew on for an incident in Lost Daughter.)

 I’m represented by Judith Murdoch.
 I’m a member of the Society of Authors and Writers in Oxford.